IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/The_Great_Big_Book_of_Horrible_Things" target="_blank">Matthew White</a>

+>“Asking, 'If there is no God, what is the purpose of life?' is like asking, 'If there is no master, whose slave will I be?'
+If your purpose of life is to submit as a slave, then your meaning comes from flattering the ego of a person whom you should detest.”

+― <a href="https://en.wikipedia.org/wiki/Dan_Barker" target="_blank">Dan Barker</a>

+>“If there is a God, He will have to beg my forgiveness.”

+— A phrase that was carved on the walls of <a href="https://en.wikipedia.org/wiki/Mauthausen_concentration_camp" target="_blank">Mauthausen Nazi concentration camp</a> cell during WWII by a prisoner.

 >“In spite of everything I still believe that people are really good at heart.”

 ― <a href="https://en.wikipedia.org/wiki/Anne_Frank" target="_blank">Anne Frank</a>